PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 suite is to `create a pull request`_ from your development branch to `PlasmaPy's GitHub repository`_.
-The test suite will be run automatically when the pull request is created and every time changes are pushed to the development branch on GitHub.
+The test suite will be run automatically when the pull request is created and every time changes are pushed to the development branch on GitHub_.

 The following checks are performed with each pull request.
 The results of the checks are found near the end of the *Conversation* tab in each